w3c/wai-people-use-web/_people-use-web/user-stories-two.md

 : **Problem:** Moving or blinking content is very distracting and I can't remember what I wanted to do.
 : **Works well:** It's best when sites don't use moving or blinking content but if they do, let me turn it off.

-* Icons with associated text

-* Present information in different ways

-* Saving during long processes

-* Simple design

-* Use simple colours

-* Use succinct sentences and bullets

 ## Related WAI resources

 * Use case: [Amy: An Autistic Computer Scientist](https://www.w3.org/TR/coga-usable/#amy-an-autistic-computer-scientist)